marioap7/GEP_for_BCSIS/README.md

               Filename: Fixed Charge.csv

 These steps allow PLEXOS to correctly locate and read the .csv files when the model is executed.

+The “Input Data To TSL” folder contains the files needed to calculate the hourly capacity factors (Rating Factor) for renewable power plants.
+These files include:

+   •  TSLData.csv

+      Contains the installed capacity (MW) of each renewable unit and its geographic location.

+  •  hcfobs.csv

+      Provides a 24×12 generation profile (24 hours × 12 months) with estimated production for Existing and Candidate units included in the optimization process